zeph-yr/TTSControl/README.md

 ## Coming Soon
 - Support for browser of your choice
-- Choice of left or right hand
+- Choice of left or right hand for mute/unmute

 ## About
 My 3rd mod :3 If you enjoy this, I appreciate your feedback :) I am new to modding, so no code for this released yet...
 I'm kinda shy because this is so early in development.